for the Jefferson Community

 - Requestors will be contacted by the Project Manager typically within a week to discuss the project scope and begin the study, planning, or design process.

-- The Facilities Design and Construction Project Manager will guide the project through necessary funding authorizations, design, procurement, and installation, or construction.
+- The Planning Design and Construction Project Manager will guide the project through necessary funding authorizations, design, procurement, and installation, or construction.

 - The Project Manager will discuss the intent of the work with the requestor in sufficient detail to either develop the scope of work in-house (for small, simple work) or to solicit design proposals from design professionals.